William A. Peffer

 William Alfred Peffer (September 10, 1831 – October 6, 1912) was an American lawyer, Union Army officer during the American Civil War, state legislator, and United States Senator from Kansas.
 He was the first of six Populists (two of whom were from Kansas) elected to the United States Senate.
 In the Senate, he was recognizable by his enormous flowing beard.
 His name was also raised as a possible third-party presidential candidate in 1896.

 Early life

 Born in Cumberland County, Pennsylvania, Peffer attended the public schools and commenced teaching at the age of 15.
-He followed the gold rush to San Francisco, California in 1850 and moved to Penn Township, St. Joseph County, Indiana in 1853, Missouri in 1859, and Illinois in 1862.
+He followed the gold rush to San Francisco, California in 1850 and moved to Penn Township, St. Joseph County, Indiana in 1853, then Crawfordsville sometime afterwards before going to settle in Missouri in 1859, then Illinois in 1862.

 Civil War

 During the Civil War he enlisted in the Union Army as a private, was promoted to second lieutenant, and served as regimental quartermaster and adjutant, post adjutant, judge advocate of the military commission, and department.

 After the war, he studied law, and was admitted to the bar in 1865, commencing practice in Clarksville, Tennessee.
 He moved to Fredonia, Kansas in 1870 and continued the practice of law, and purchased and edited the Fredonia Journal.